splicebox/PsiCLASS/README.md

 	chr_name start_site end_site

-*Voting optimization.* The default parameters for voting may not be optimal for all types of data, for instance a lower voting cutoff may be more appropriate for sparse rRNA depleted total RNA samples.
-To determine a better cutoff value, one can run the voting stage (see [Usage](#usage) above) with different cutoffs, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org).
+*Voting optimization.* The default parameters for voting have been calibrated and perform near-optimally for a wide variety of data, including with varying levels of coverage and different library construction protocols.
+However, if further optimization is desired, to determine a better cutoff value one can run the voting stage (see [Usage](#usage) above) with different parameter values, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org).
+The program 'grader', included in the package, can be used for this purpose.
 Note that the per sample sets of transcripts will remain unchanged.

 *Add gene name.* For many applications, it would be desirable to associate the known (annotated) gene name with each transcript.
 PsiCLASS provides the program "add-genename" for such purpose. "add-genename" takes as input a GTF file containing a reference set of gene annotations and a file listing the raw GTF files, and generates a new GTF file for each input raw GTF file by appending the annotated gene names.
 If a gene is not found in the annotation, "add-genename" will use "novel_INT" to represent its gene name.
 The program can be run as: